 gethostname call will return the host name of the private interconnect.
 Whichever tool is calling

 While Service Packs are supposed to fix bugs, they sometimes introduce new problems as well.
 In general, it is safest to wait a few weeks after a Service Pack is released before implementing it.
-This allows time for other field sites to report any problems with the SP release.
+This allows time for other field sites to report any problems with the Service Pack release.

-The latest Windows Server Service Packs may be downloaded as self-extracting archives from
+The latest Windows Server Service Packs can be downloaded as self-extracting archives from

-Unless there are assurances that the Service Pack works without flaws on Windows Server, choose to create an
+Unless you can be certain that the Service Pack works without flaws on Windows Server, create an

 Uninstall directory.
 This enables the Service Pack to be removed and the original configuration to be restored.